ALMA

 Formula

-The formula for calculating ALMA
+The formula for calculating ALMA is:

-function is calculated by taking the sum of the weighted price values of an asset.
+The ALMA function is calculated by taking the sum of the weighted price values of an asset.
 The assigned weight is based on the Gaussian distribution, making the function more efficient for more short-term price movements.
 Next step in the calculation – make a sum of the weights, used for the price values within a chosen period, to balance the formula and make the result more objective.